-Through the collective learnings and outputs of member-driven activities, the GIIN’s Gender Lens Investing Initiative aims to continue to build a compelling case for gender lens investing, and ultimately, to increase investor adoption of effective gender lens strategies in deploying investment capital.
+Through the collective learnings and outputs of its activities, the GIIN’s Gender Lens Investing Initiative aimed to build a compelling case for gender lens investing, and ultimately, to increase the amount of capital deployed with a gender lens.

-To achieve these objectives, the activities pursued by the Initiative will include, but are not be limited to:
+To achieve these objectives, the activities pursued by the Initiative include:

 - Compilation of a database on gender lens investing allocations and strategies

-This Initiative benefits from the guidance and leadership of an Advisory Committee composed of representatives from four GIIN member organizations with relevant experience and sector expertise in gender lens investing.
-These member organizations include Calvert Impact Capital, Catalyst at Large, Gender Secretariat at International Finance Corporation (IFC), Investing in Women, Phatisa, and RobecoSAM.
+This Initiative benefited from the guidance and leadership of an Advisory Committee composed of representatives with relevant experience and sector expertise in gender lens investing.
+These organizations include Calvert Impact Capital, Catalyst at Large, Gender Secretariat at International Finance Corporation (IFC), Investing in Women, Phatisa, and RobecoSAM.

 We are grateful to Investing in Women, an initiative of the Australian Government, and BNY Mellon for their support of the Gender Lens Investing Initiative.